Save up to 80% on your organisation’s energy costs with Biomass

 Renewable Heat Incentive

-The Non-Domestic Renewable Heat Incentive (RHI) helps meet the cost of installing renewable heat technologies for businesses, public sector and non-profit organisations.
+The Non-Domestic Renewable Heat Incentive (RHI) helped meet the cost of installing renewable heat technologies for businesses, public sector and non-profit organisations.
 These include, for example, businesses, hospitals, schools, and district heating schemes such as in the case of where one boiler serves multiple homes.
 The scheme is now closed to new applicants, except where an existing accredited installation is bought and re-accredited.

 Read more about Non-Domestic Renewable Heat Incentive